xianlinbox/daily_practise/aws-solution-architect/security.md

 KMS support multi region keys. it's a primary-replica logic not a global one. kms:GenerateDataKey (can use for client encryption)/kms:GetPublicKey/kms:GetKeyPolicy

+KMS doesn't support annonymous requests, so public access S3 object can't use it for encryption. (and bucket owner also must be the object owner. can't use object writer setting )

 ### CloudHSM